ideal-money/sahm-contracts/README.md

   - and 0.5 tokens will be minted for a DAO to be spent to improve and promote the system
 - In the 2nd step, 1.5 million tokens will be minted for next 2 millions users.
 - In the 3rd step, 1.5 million tokens will be minted for next 4 millions users.
-- This continues until in the 13rd step, 1.5 million tokens will be minted for 4096 millions
+- This continues until in the 13rd step, 1.5 million tokens will be minted for 4096 millions users.